petebachant/petebachant.github.io/_posts/2025-07-02-notebook-repro.md

 They can also be changed later by editing the `environments` section of the project's `calkit.yaml` file.

-We can then launch JupyterLab in this environment with:
+We can then launch JupyterLab in our `py1` environment with:

 ```sh
 calkit xenv -n py1 jupyter lab